Did an Airline Lose Your Luggage? Here's What You Should Do Immediately

 Some airlines will pitch in to help you buy clothes until you get your bags back if they are lost for more than 24 hours.
 In addition, the maximum amount of claims you can take is often listed on the back of your ticket, so make a note of this amount if it's there.

 It is the responsibility of the airline to get your luggage back to you.
-Do not volunteer to return to the airport to pick it up, but provide them with the address where you'll be staying so they can send it to you.
+Do not volunteer to return to the airport to pick it up.
+Instead, provide them with the address where you'll be staying so they bring it to you.

 Airlines should be able to provide you with must-have products to hold you over until they can get your luggage back to you, so don't hesitate to ask for any toiletries or other necessities you may need.